Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-11-THM-Intro-To-Logs.md

 ---

-*Q2 What is the IP address of SIEM-02 based on the rsyslog configuration file /etc/rsyslog.d/99-websrv-02-cron.conf, which is used to monitor cron messages?*
+**Q2 What is the IP address of SIEM-02 based on the rsyslog configuration file /etc/rsyslog.d/99-websrv-02-cron.conf, which is used to monitor cron messages?**

+*Check the cron configuration*

 ```bash
  cat /etc/rsyslog.d/99-websrv-02-cron.conf